OctavioProfeta/OctavioProfeta.github.io/index.md

 </p>

 {: style="text-align: justify;"}
 We observe quite directly that the frequency of the war lexicons is related to major wars in which the USA was involved.
 For both the first and second World War, peaks in frequency are observable.
 One should take into account that the peaks are shifted towards the left since we calculate the mean frequency for 5-year periods and we took the lower bound.
-We can also observe that the freqency drops at the end of each major war.
+We can also observe that the frequency drops at the end of each major war.
 Concerning the Vietnam war, the peak is less present than for the other wars.
 However, the frequency declines more gently during this period.

 {: style="text-align: justify;"}
 These findings suggest that a ongoing war may impact the content and number of war-related movies that are being produced.
 This is not surprising, since the movie industry is a reflection of the society.
 We also see that the end of a war is followed by a decline in the frequency of the war lexicon.
 This could be explained by the fact that the public is not interested in war themed movies anymore and directors have less interest in producing them.
 It is also interesting to see the smoother decline of the frequency during the Vietnam War, which could be explained by the long duration of this war.